neilhwatson/www.watson-wilson.ca/blog/2011/12/06/ipv6-migration-part1/index.md

 simplify I built all new firewall rules using Firewall Builder.
 After the initial learning curve I was off to the races.
 The relevant rules are:

 UPDATE.
-I have since chaned my firewall software.
+I have since changed my firewall software.
 I now use Shorewall.

     Allow protocol 41 between my IPV4 IP and tunnel target at SixXS.
     Allow ICMPv6 between my IPV6 IP and the Internet.